 With consumer demand for 3D printing increasing and companies finding new ways to advance manufacturing with these game-changing devices, the global market for 3D printing is projected to increase more than 20 percent each year through 2017 to reach $5 billion, according to a study by The Freedonia Group.
 The market research firm predicts much of the growth in the global 3D printing market will center in the U.S., which will generate 42 percent of all sales in 2017.

 One of the benefits of 3D printing is local manufacturers being able to send items to nearby customers fast, Forbes reported, which could be a boon with the popularity of online shopping continuing to grow.

-As with other manufacturing processes that require heating plastic, 3D printing may emit harmful chemicals.
-In the case of 3D printing, machines may generate small particles that can be embedded into the lungs, TechWorld reported.
-Researchers from the Illinois Institute of Technology (IIT) and France's National Institute of Applied Sciences discovered the plastic particles from the printers are less than 100 nanometers in diameter.
-Their small size makes them likely to be inhaled, to travel into the lungs and even into the brain.
+As with other manufacturing processes that require heating plastic, 3D printing particles may be emitting harmful chemicals.
+In the case of these 3D printing particles, machines may generate small particles that can be embedded into the lungs, TechWorld reported.
+Researchers from the Illinois Institute of Technology (IIT) and France’s National Institute of Applied Sciences discovered that plastic 3D printing particles are less than 100 nanometers in diameter.
+Their small size makes them likely to be inhaled and travel into the lungs and brain.

-Workers may want to be aware of the risks of handling a plastic called acrylonitrile butadiene styrene (ABS), which can produce 10 times as many ultra-fine particles as another type of common 3D printing material called poly(lactic acid).
+Workers may want to be aware of the risks of handling a plastic called acrylonitrile butadiene styrene (ABS), which can produce 10 times as many ultra-fine 3D printing particles as another type of common 3D printing material called poly(lactic acid).
 When people are exposed to ABS, they may experience headaches and respiratory irritation.
-Researchers recommend 3D printing companies utilize fume hoods when they print with ABS to prevent negative side effects.
+Researchers recommend that 3D printing companies utilize fume hoods when they print with ABS to prevent harmful side effects.

 Industrial and manufacturing news brought to you by Air Impurities Removal Systems, Inc.